awsdocs/aws-directory-service-admin-guide/doc_source/join_linux_instance.md

 *join\_account@example\.com*
 An account in the *example\.com* domain that has domain join privileges\.
 Enter the password for the account when prompted\.
 For more information about delegating these privileges, see [Delegate Directory Join Privileges for AWS Managed Microsoft AD](directory_join_privileges.md)\.
 *example\.com*
-The fully\-qualified DNS name of your directory\.
+The fully qualified DNS name of your directory\.

    ```
    ...